Klurifixus/projectPT2/README.md

 ## Conclusion and Acknowledgments

 This project was both a journey and a significant personal challenge.
-What began as a vision for a spin-wheel took an unexpected turn when I chanced upon a Pomodoro clock on [YouTube](https://www.youtube.com/watch?v=vAEG6OVCass&list=PLw5h0DiJ-9PAtGd3QOzUOX6aDUkeS2Qg1).
+What began as a vision for a spin-wheel took an unexpected turn when I stumble upon a Pomodoro clock on [YouTube](https://www.youtube.com/watch?v=vAEG6OVCass&list=PLw5h0DiJ-9PAtGd3QOzUOX6aDUkeS2Qg1).
 This inspiration led me to pivot my focus, driven by the utility such a tool would offer in my day-to-day life.

-Throughout the developmental stages, there were moments of clarity, coupled with phases of trial and error.
+Throughout the developmental stages, there were moments of clarity, mixed with phases of trial and error.
 I frequently reconstructed the project from the ground up, driven by the pursuit of perfection.
 One of the crucial takeaways from this endeavor was the importance of stepping back to reassess when faced with challenges, rather than being mired in a cycle of continuous rectifications.

 Leveraging platforms like Codepen was invaluable, allowing me to visualize changes holistically before integrating them.
 Moreover, as I delved deeper into the complexities of JavaScript, I recognized the vast potential it offers, even though the learning curve was steep.